You could memorize thousands of facts faster than ever before if you learn how to use Anki like a pro.

 When it comes to how to make an Anki deck, the process is intuitive and couldn’t be simpler.
 You simply select “create deck” from the main screen.

-In the case of the medical term mnemonic example above, I have found it useful to create all the physical cards first, then photograph them, then important.
-By batching each task, it’s ultimately much faster to import your highly personalized Anki deck into the software.
+In the case of the medical mnemonic example above, I have found it useful to create all the physical cards first, then photograph them, then import them.
+For more this kind of knowledge, check out my tutorial on memorizing medical terms using well-formed mnemonics.

-Step Three: Make Cards
+Step Three: Make Your Own Cards

 There are different ways to make cards.

-Taking a cue from Gabriel Wyner, I’ve almost stopped using text-based cards completely.
 Instead, I draw images that are visually “coded” as a puzzle my mind has to solve.

-In the example with the needle above, the word was “hypotension.”
 The hypodermic helped with remembering the first part of the word.
 The “10” helped me recall “tension” and the red arrow pointing down gave me the meaning of low blood pressure.

 Learning in this way follows the scientific principle of active learning mentioned above.
 Your brain makes neuroconnections much faster this way.